The hole smells like pure despair — a mix of stale sweat, piss, and fear. It’s pitch black inside the room. He keeps it dark on purpose.

 I nod slowly.
 “So you’re familiar with how the humanoids work?”

 Farnam shakes his head, and I almost believe him.
-“The humanoids are far more complicated than anything we ever —”
+“The humanoids are far more sophisticated than anything we ever —”

-“Cut the crap,” I say, tapping my Optix.
+“Cut the crap,” I say.
 “Every one of your co-workers said the same thing.
-That you’re brilliant — overqualified for your current position.
+You’re brilliant — overqualified.
 You only took the job at Logix four years ago.
 Why?
 Before that, you were working for RoboWorld — one of BlumBot’s biggest competitors.”

 Farnam quickly averts his gaze.
 He’s done answering my questions.
-He knows that I’m onto something, and he’s afraid of incriminating someone else.
+He knows that I’m onto something, and he’s afraid of incriminating someone he knows.

 “Am I supposed to believe it’s a coincidence that you took a job with the company nine months before they launched a satellite office on Elderon?”